MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/power-apps-mobile-notification.md

     > [!div class="mx-imgBorder"]
     > ![Enter the action and select the connector](media/create-notification-step5.png)

- 6. On the **Send push notification** screen, enter the follwoing information:
+ 6. On the **Send push notification** screen, enter the following information:

  	- **Mobile app**: Select **Power Apps**.
 	- **Your app**: Select the app that you want to set up the notification for.
 Model-driven apps and canvas apps have different parameters.
 The next step will depend on the type of app you select here.